thradams/cake/ownership2.md

 }
 ```

-<button onclick="Try(this)">try</button>

 ---

-### Example 3: Nullable Pointer to a Non-Nullable Parameter
+### Example 3: Passing a Nullable Pointer to a Non-Nullable Parameter

 Narrowing from nullable to non-nullable requires a null check.
 Without one, the analyzer warns you:

 ```c
 #pragma nullable enable